scotteh/php-goose/README.md

 PHP Goose has been written by:
  - [Andrew Scott](https://github.com/scotteh)

-It is a port of [Goose](https://github.com/GravityLabs/goose/) originally developed in Java and converted to Scala by [GravityLabs](https://github.com/GravityLabs/).
+This library is a port of [Goose](https://github.com/GravityLabs/goose/) originally developed in Java and converted to Scala by [GravityLabs](https://github.com/GravityLabs/).
 Portions have also been ported from the Python port [python-goose](https://github.com/grangier/python-goose).

 ## Licensing